VisionMise/visionPVP/README.md

 - Day Mode: PVP is only enabled during the day
 - Random Mode: PVP and PVE are toggle randomly
 - Time Mode: Start and Stop PVP or PVE at certain times
-- Event Mode: Start PVP or PVE when an airdrop starts for a certain length of time

 ---